 (Must be taken over consecutive semester starting in the fall)

 The remaining degree credits consist of elective courses.
 Students may select from over 15 elective courses in Community Social Psychology, most of which are offered at least once every two years.
 In their choice of electives, students have the option of completing a Master's Project or Thesis (see below).

 Thesis and Project Options

-To earn the 36 credits needed for the Master's degree, all matriculated students in Community Social Psychology have the option of completing either a Thesis or a Project.
-Both these options represent an integrative piece of significant scholarship.
-The Thesis will be larger in scope, more formal, and more rigorous than the Project, and it must involve empirical research.
+To earn the 36 credits needed for the Master's degree, all matriculated students in Community Social Psychology have the option, in consultation with and with the consent of a faculty advisor, of completing either a Thesis or a Project.
+Both these options represent an integrative piece of significant independent scholarship.
+The Thesis will be larger in scope, more formal, and more rigorous than the Project, and it must involve a well-developed and systematically conducted research study.
 A brief summary is provided here:

 The Thesis will always be a piece of quantitative and/or qualitative research, involving a review of literature, a clear statement of a research question, the design of an appropriate method for collecting data, and the analysis of results as the basis for drawing conclusions.

-Some students will gain most from the program by earning all their credits through coursework, but many will benefit from the opportunity to engage in the more independent work of a Thesis or Project.
-A Thesis might be a good choice for students interested in enhancing their research skills, and it might also benefit those who are thinking of going on to a doctoral program and a possible career in university teaching and research.
-A Project might be a good choice for students interested in enhancing their program design, intervention and evaluation skills, and it might also benefit those students pursuing careers in human services and community development.
+Although many students will choose to earn all their credits through coursework, a Thesis might be a good choice for students interested in enhancing their research skills and/or who are thinking of going on to a doctoral program and a possible career in university teaching and research.
+A project might be a good choice for students interested in enhancing their program design, intervention and evaluation skills, and it might also benefit those students pursuing careers in human services and community development.